blackeagle0188/Vape-Store/README.md

 ## Installation
 1. [Create a Shopify account](https://www.shopify.com/signup) if you haven't already.
-2. Install the [Store Name] theme from the Shopify Theme Store.
+2. Install the Dawn theme from the Shopify Theme Store.
 3. Customize the theme settings to fit your brand and preferences.

 ## Usage